Hormones, Kidney and Reproduction (BMED2406)

 UNIT OF STUDY

 This unit of study examines hormonal regulation of human body functions, including metabolism, growth and development, tissue function, and mood.
 Specifically, students will investigate the structure and function of endocrine glands, such as the pituitary, adrenal, thyroid and pancreas, at the cellular and gross anatomical level.
 The fundamentals of the feedback systems which are mediated via the hypothalamus and pituitary gland are discussed, in particular, the adrenal, gonadal and thyroid axes.
 Students will then cover the structure and function of the renal system at both the cellular and gross anatomical level.
 The fundamental homeostatic processes of the kidney, such as electrolyte, water and acid-base regulation of extracellular fluid, are explored.
-This unit of study also gives an introduction to the reproductive system, at both the anatomical and histological level.
+This unit of study also gives an introduction to the reproductive system, at both the anatomical and histological levels.
 The hormones involved in reproduction, contraception, fertilization and pregnancy are discussed, leading on to an overview of pharmacological interventions in contraception.
-In the practical classes, students will investigate the structure and function of the endocrine glands, and specifically perform a glucose tolerance test to investigate how glucose levels are regulated.
+In the practical classes, students will investigate the structure and function of the endocrine glands, will perform a glucose tolerance test to investigate how glucose levels are regulated, and will undertake investigation of the effects of diuretics.
 In addition, sessions are designed to nurture oral presentation skills, hypothesis testing and data analysis.

 Our courses that offer this unit of study